MJKWoolnough/byteio/README.md

  - Read and Write in both **big-** and **little-endian** formats.
  - Read and Write Variable Integer formats to save on space.
  - Sticky Reads and Writers that store errors and read/write counts.
+ - Read and Write directly from and to byte slices with the Mem* types.

 ## Usage